peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 Splitting the coinstake transaction into a *monetary creation* and a *coin-age consumption* transaction, has the side effect of creating small value outputs.
 Because those outputs are very unlikely to mint new blocks, node implementations are adviced to join them with a future *coin-age consumption* transaction.

 The minter is currently awarded a budget of 1 KB for the coinstake transaction, and will continue to have this power.
-While the coinbase transaction does not currently have this limitation, the *monetary creation* transaction will also be limited to 1 KB.
-If either transaction is greater than 1 KB, it will have to include the standard fee less 1 KB.
+If a *coin-age consumption* transaction is greater than 1 KB, it will have to include the standard fee less 1 KB.

 The diagram below illustrates the block layout with a splitted coinstake transaction.